 Miracles would be nice, but really – are they possible?
 One of the biggest stumbling blocks in Christianity for most people is the belief in miracles.
 After all, Thomas Jefferson famously took scissors and cut out the miracle verses in his Bible because he found them too hard to believe.
 The miracle stories in the Gospels seem less plausible for thinking people today who use logic and reason.
 The question I am going to zoom in on is the possibility of miracles.
 So, people think miracles are not possible because of logic.
 However, I will use logic to show that not only are miracles possible; but they are also very likely given what we know about nature and the creation of the universe.

 The very first verse in the Bible is a miracle.
 “In the beginning God created the heavens and the earth” (Genesis 1:1).
 There it is – the word beginning and created in Genesis 1 declares that the universe came into being.
 The first miracle is that the universe was created.
 The idea that the universe was crafted and came into being was a preposterous idea for much of human history.
 Scientists almost unanimously agreed that the universe was eternal – that is the universe had always been and had existed with no beginning and thus, with no creation.
-Scientists believed that the universe stretched back forever – infinity.
-Einstein wrote in a 1931 manuscript that the universe had always existed in a “steady state.”
+In fact, Einstein wrote in a 1931 manuscript that the universe had always existed in a “steady state.”

 However, this idea began to change in the mid 1930’s thanks to the mathematics of a Catholic priest, Father George Lemaitre.
 Given Lemaitre’s equations, physicists started to see that the universe was expanding.
 Lemaitre’s math was confirmed by Edwin Hubble’s discovery of a red shift in the galaxies of the universe that showed the universe was, in fact, expanding at a rapid rate.
 Lemaitre’s math also showed that if we went back in time from this expansion, the universe would have contracted to a single point of infinite density.
 This point marks the creation of the universe.
 In fact, scientists today all agree that the universe was created in a single act just like Genesis 1 indicates.
 If you enroll your child at an introductory course in physics at Vanderbilt University, they will learn in week one that the universe and all of nature (space, time, matter, and energy) began at a creation event called the Big Bang.
 Not only does this creation event confirm Genesis 1, it also suggests that something outside the universe had to cause this creation event.
 As physicist P.C.
 W. Davies explains [my comments in brackets]: